jasmineelkins/forget-me-not/README.md

 - User can mark an Article as 'complete' - moves to another default table: 'Completed' ?
 - User can choose how many articles to receive (next: how much content/reading time)
 - Next feature: push to top to make sure will be included in next version, or push to bottom
-- Footer with my info
+- Footer with my info **need to fix styling**
 - also save alt text when grabbing image urls (edit db schema)
+- Add 'link to download extension' on Home page

 STRETCH GOALS: